-So many times I hear my mates tell me they are skint (broke) yet they are texting me on their IPHONE and driving a Mercedes.
+Many times friends tell me they are broke until their next paycheque yet they are texting me on their iPhone and driving a Mercedes.

 Buy Clothes at the second-hand shop– You can find so many great deals at second-hand shops.
 Save the difference in your ESF!

-Follow on Twitter @CanadianBudgetB and subscribe to our E-mail or RSS feed.
+Follow Canadian Budget Binder on Twitter @CanadianBudgetB and subscribe to our E-mail or RSS feed.